 As a dairy farmer lies in bed, rain steadily belting down outside, they reach for their cellphone.
 Quickly accessing an app, they remotely move their herd to higher ground – no raincoat and gumboots required.

-Importantly, the information also allows the animals to be trained, and respond to cues from the collars enabling them to be remotely moved, and stay within the bounds of ‘virtual fences’.
+Their rugged collars help to measure and understand everything about the cows, indicating when they’re sick before they show outward symptoms, to when they’re in heat, or calving.
+It also allows the animals to be trained, and respond to cues from the collars, enabling them to be remotely moved, and stay within the bounds of ‘virtual fences’.

 “If you’re a farmer it reduces the amount of time it takes to manage your herd so you can be more productive,” explains Halter founder and CEO Craig Piggott, “and you’re able to have happier, healthier cows because you’re proactively managing their health.
 There are a whole heap of benefits across the board.”